NAU Dental Hygiene Clinic

-wider northern Arizona community, at any age you can receive affordable, preventative
+Clinic is open to everyone.
+At any age you can receive affordable, preventative

-dental services at Northern Arizona University’s dental hygiene
+dental services at Northern Arizona University’s Dental Hygiene Clinic.

-clinic.
 Our

-focused students and experienced faculty manage the
+focused students and experienced faculty manage the cutting-edge clinic with

-We now offer a flat fee that covers your cleaning, exam, x-rays, and fluoride.
+We now offer a flat fee that includes your cleaning, exam, x-rays, and fluoride.

 - $65 for Adults